 In July 2023, the Company acquired Pouch Partners S.r.l., Italy ("Pouch"), a subsidiary of Swiss headquartered Capri-Sun Group, based in Milan, Italy, for approximately \$39.6 million, net of cash acquired.
-This business will trade as CCL Specialty Pouches and become an integral new product offering within the CCL Segment.
+This business is trading as CCL Specialty Pouches and has become an integral new product offering within the CCL Segment.